klinkby/kli.dk/src/content/post/2021/securing-docker-containers-2/index.md

 # Rootless containers

+> Update 2023-03-22: Microsoft is ~~finally~~ also making this default for .NET 8, see the [announcement](https://devblogs.microsoft.com/dotnet/securing-containers-with-rootless/).
+Great news!

 Your `Dockerfile` can specify a low privilege user to be used to run the service.
 The following snippet from a Aspnet Core service create a new `appuser` that owns the `app` directory, where the service binaries are deployed.
 The last `USER` command drops `root` privileges by changing to `appuser` security context.